-When it comes to bedrooms, a simple one of the staging secrets to making your property look more spacious in Los Angeles is just to downsize your bed.
+When it comes to bedrooms, a simple one of the staging secrets to making your property look more spacious in Riverside is just to downsize your bed.
 A smaller bed will make the bedroom seem larger.
 So jettison that canopied king-sized bed for an open queen or full.
 More walking room around the bed gives the illusion of a more spacious room.

 And don’t forget the other bedroom furniture.
 Large upholstered furniture and a huge entertainment center will make a bedroom feel crowded and seem much smaller.
 Better would be smaller furniture and no entertainment center.

 Now, with the bed-downsizing tip in mind, you would probably think a nearly empty living room would be the best option to make it seem more spacious.
 But you’d be wrong.